CodeShadowing95/alx-higher_level_programming/0x03-python-data_structures/README.md

 8- tuple that gets the length of a string and its first character</br>
 9- find the biggest integer of a list</br>
 10- find all multiples of 2 in a list</br>
+11- delete an element at a given position in a list</br>